flyinggreenfrog/flyinggreenfrog.github.io/knowledgebase/gpg.md

   invalid in future and so we had one UID that remained valid, even if all E-Mail addresses would have been changed in future.
-* But with using `keys.openpgp.org` as keyserver, that doesn't make sense anymore, since it only distributes UID with E-Mail address, because it relies on user validation of UIDs before distributing them.
+* But with using `keys.openpgp.org` as keyserver, that doesn't make sense anymore, since it only distributes UIDs with E-Mail address, because it relies on user validation of UIDs before distributing them.
 * The comment field we leave empty, because it doesn't provide so much benefit.
 * After generating the primary key we can add additional name/E-Mail pairs.